pyrmont/sled/README.md

 # Sled

 Sled is the **Seasonal Linear Enigma Device**, a command-line utility for [Advent of Code][aoc].
-You can use it to view your colourful calendar with completion status, download puzzle explanations and inputs, and submit solutions.

 [aoc]: https://adventofcode.com/ "Visit Advent of Code"

+You can use it to:

+- view your calendar and progress
+- download puzzle explanations and inputs
+- submit solutions

+## Prerequisites

+Sled uses the `curl` command-line utility to communicate with the Advent of Code servers.
+It must be on the PATH of the user that runs `sled`.

 ## Building